Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: The market sits directly across the Missouri River from Omaha, Nebraska, forming a single economic area.
-This provides access to Omaha's financial services, insurance, and logistics industries.
+Proximity To Key Business Districts: Data centers in Council Bluffs are situated directly across the Missouri River from Omaha, Nebraska.
+This provides low-latency access to Omaha's financial services, insurance, and logistics industries, making it an ideal offsite or primary location for enterprises in that metropolitan area.

 Natural Disaster Risk